Howrah–Barmer Express

 The train is extended till Barmer from 1 September 2020.
 Since normal operation is not going on, hence the COVID Special service of this train is right now operating from Barmer.

 Coaches

-The 12323 / 24 Howrah–Anand Vihar Superfast Express has 1 AC 1st Class cum AC 2 tier, 2 AC 2 tier, 5 AC 3 tier, 13 Sleeper class, 4 Unreserved/General & 2 Seating cum Luggage Rake coaches.
+The 12323 / 24 Howrah–Barmer Superfast Express has 1 AC 1st Class cum AC 2 tier, 2 AC 2 tier, 5 AC 3 tier, 13 Sleeper class, 4 Unreserved/General and 2 Seating cum Luggage Rake coaches.
 It also carries a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12323 Howrah–Anand Vihar Superfast Express covers the distance of 2279 km in 22 hours 10 mins (65.28 km/hr) & in 23 hours 00 mins as 12324 Anand Vihar–Howrah Superfast Express (62.91 km/hr).
+The 12323 Howrah–Barmer Superfast Express covers the distance of 2279 km in 35 hours 40 mins (64 km/h) and in 35 hours 40 mins as 12324 Barmer–Howrah Superfast Express (62 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.